Md-Akram-Khan/OOP-project/README.md

 3. Add JAR Files to the Project:

-  ->  Open the project in an IDE such as NetBeans, VS Code, or Eclipse.
+  ->  Open the project in NetBeans.

   ->  Locate the "Libraries" section in the project.